-For more information, see the Maine Medical Association website on Academic Detailing.
+For more information, see the Maine Medical Association website on Academic Detailing or the website for the Maine Independent Clinical Information Service (MICIS).

-Controlled Substances Act, Select Sections (F)
+Controlled Substances Act, Select Sections

 Any person planning on using any controlled substance, as listed in the USC Schedules of Controlled Substances, must register with the United States Department of Justice, Drug Enforcement Administration prior to the uses of any controlled substance.